Collection of PVCs commences December 12 - INEC

+- The commission said it also resolved to devolve PVC collection to the 8,809 Registration Areas/Wards

+- After 15th January 2023, the exercise will revert to the Local Government Offices of the Commission until 22nd January 2023

-The independent National Electoral Commission, on Friday, noted that citizens who participated in the voters’ registration exercise ahead of the 2023 general elections would be able to collect their Permanent Voters Cards from December 12, 2022.
+Ahead of the 2023 general elections, the independent National Electoral Commission (INEC) Nigerians who participated in the voters’ registration exercise would be able to collect their Permanent Voters Cards from December 12.

-This was disclosed in a statement made available to journalists in Abuja.
+This was disclosed in a statement made available to journalists in Abuja and signed by the commissioner in charge of voters education, Festus Okoye.

 According to the statement, the Commission met, on Thursday, December 1 2022, and deliberated on a number of issues, including the dates for the collection of Permanent Voters Cards nationwide.